 Surgery

-Surgery for brain tumours
+Types of surgery for brain tumours

 Surgery is one of the main treatments for brain and spinal cord tumours.